Serrated polyposis syndrome: Pathophysiology

 SPS is not caused by a single gene mutation.
 Several genetic abnormalities are associated with the condition, and a familial or inherited pattern may occur.
 Key genetic abnormalities include mutations in BRAF, abnormal CpG island methylator phenotype, and microsatellite instability.
-Additional implicated genes include: SMAD4, BMPR1A, PTEN, GREM1, and MUTYH.
-The only validated genetic cause of SPS is RNF43.
+Additional implicated genes include SMAD4, BMPR1A, PTEN, GREM1, and MUTYH.
+The only validated genetic cause of SPS is germline mutations in RNF43.
 However, most individuals with SPS do not have a germline mutation in any of the associated genes, including RNF43.
 As the underlying genetic risks for SPS are not fully understood, genetic testing is not recommended.
 Both autosomal dominant and autosomal recessive patterns of inheritance have been reported, as well as sporadic.
 Individuals with SPS have serrated polyps, which include hyperplastic polyps, traditional serrated adenomas, and sessile serrated polyps.
 In addition to serrated polyps, adenomas are often identified.

 Diagnosis

-The diagnosis of serrated polyposis syndrome is achieved when either one of two criteria are met: ≥5 serrated lesions/polyps proximal to the rectum (all ≥ 5 mm in size, with two lesions ≥10 mm), or >20 serrated lesions/polyps of any size distributed throughout the large bowel with 5 proximal to the rectum.
+The diagnosis of serrated polyposis syndrome is achieved when either one of two criteria are met: five or more serrated lesions/polyps proximal to the rectum (all ≥ 5 mm in size, with two lesions ≥10 mm), or >20 serrated lesions/polyps of any size distributed throughout the large bowel with five proximal to the rectum.
 Any serrated polyp is counted towards the diagnosis, including sessile serrated lesions, hyperplastic polyps, and traditional serrated adenomas.
 In addition, the cumulative number of serrated lesions is cumulative over time and includes multiple colonoscopies.
 The diagnosis of SPS is often overlooked, and requires lifelong tracking of cumulative serrated polyps.